 Dry mounting works by placing a special adhesive tissue between the photograph and the mount board.
 It is then placed in a special press that will apply pressure either mechanically or with a vacuum to press the artwork against the mount board while applying a high temperature to activate the adhesive in the tissue.

 Dry mounting itself does not hurt the image significantly.
 The primary reason it decreases the value of original artwork is that it prevents re-framing which is more of an issue for very long periods of time.
-The decrease in value will be much less significant for items that are not one of kind originals.
+The decrease in value will be much less significant for items that are not one of kind originals like custom frames.
 It is not possible to prevent acid components from leaking into a picture frame over time and contaminating the mat and mount board.
 For this reason museums reframe original artwork now and then in order to completely remove those acidic compounds.
 If the artwork is dry mounted, then you can not replace the mount board.
 Long term conservation is compromised In that case, a museum will go through extra effort to keep the mount board from getting contaminated such as providing an additional backing that can be replaced and by keeping the edges of the original backing away from the edge of the photo frame.